Blepharospasm Treatment

 The eyelids are susceptible to a multitude of cosmetic and functional issues.
 From blepharospasms to correcting drooping eyelids, there are a plethora of eye surgeries that can correct your eye concerns and give you a better quality of life.
 Additional eye surgery options for patients include the following:

 If you keep experiencing involuntary eye twitching and closures, seeking treatment for the blepharospasm condition can improve your daily life.
-Call 314-567-3567 today to schedule an appointment in our St. Louis, MO office.
+Call 314-567-3567 today or fill out the form in our contact page.
+Our practice has two offices in St. Louis and St. Peters, MO respectively.